-It gets even worse, because you have to sign up for two full years and pay up front to enjoy that (already) inflated rate.
+It gets even worse because you have to sign up for two years and pay upfront to enjoy that (already) inflated rate.

 They say you get what you pay for.
-And that holds true for some hosts we’ve reviewed, like A2 Hosting.
+That holds true for some hosts we’ve reviewed, like A2 Hosting.